TheBinaryNinja/tvapp2/README.md

 #### LF over CRLF

 You cannot utilize Windows' `Carriage Return Line Feed`.
 All files must be converted to Unix' `Line Feed`.
 This can be done with **[Visual Studio Code](https://code.visualstudio.com/)**.
-OR; you can run the Linux terminal command `dos2unix` to convert these files.
+OR; you can run the Linux terminal command `🗔 dos2unix` to convert these files.

 If you cloned the files from the official repository **[TheBinaryNinja/tvapp2](https://git.binaryninja.net/BinaryNinja/tvapp2)** and have not edited them, then you should not need to do this step.

 <br />

 > [!CAUTION]
 > Be careful using the command to change **ALL** files.
-You should **NOT** change the files in your `.git` folder, otherwise you will corrupt your git indexes.
+You should **NOT** change the files in your `📁 .git` folder, otherwise you will corrupt your git indexes.
 >
-> If you accidentally run dos2unix on your `.git` folder, do NOT push anything to git.
+> If you accidentally run `🗔 dos2unix` on your `📁 .git` folder, do NOT push anything to git.
 Pull a new copy from the repo.

 <br />